semantic-flow/sflo-dendron-notes/sflo.issue.sf-6-test-ns-dataset.md

 ## Summary

-Create a comprehensive test namespace (test-ns) dataset that supports all three modalities of mesh operations and provides a foundation for developing flow-service functionality and API endpoints.
+Create a comprehensive test namespace (test-ns) mesh repo that supports all three modalities of mesh operations and provides a foundation for developing flow-service functionality and API endpoints.

 ## Description

-The test-ns dataset will serve as the primary development and testing environment for the flow-service, enabling systematic testing of semantic mesh operations across different interaction patterns.
-This dataset must support three distinct modalities of mesh operations while providing realistic data structures based on the DJ Radon radio show use case.
+The test-ns [[sflo.concept.mesh-repo]] will serve as the primary development and testing data for the [[flow-service|sflo.product.service]], enabling systematic testing of semantic mesh operations across different interaction patterns.
+This dataset must support three distinct modalities of mesh operations: direct, api, and extranction.

+It provides realistic data structures based on the [[DJ Radon radio show use case|sflo.use-case.djradons-radio-show]].

 ## Background